 In order to start making money selling clothes online, you will need to connect a payment processor to your store.
 Payment processors are services that allow you to take credit card payments from your customers.

-If you’re using Shopify, they have an integrated payment processor called ‘Shopify Payments’ (in conjunction with Stripe) that allows you to manage your payments directly in their user dashboard.
-This means you can track your money in real-time, and it’s really easy too!
+If you’re using Shopify, it has an integrated payment processor called ‘Shopify Payments’ (in conjunction with Stripe) that allows you to manage your payments directly in its user dashboard.
+This means you can track your money in real-time.
+Plus, it’s really easy and means you won’t be charged any transaction fees, either!

 If you get stuck setting up a payment processor, most online store builders have impressive support centers or forums where you can find all the information you need.